Skip to content

 Streaming and Concurrency

-The ingestion pipeline is streaming, asynchronous, unordered and concurrent.
+The indexing pipeline is streaming, asynchronous, unordered and concurrent.

 Concurrency